Home / Solutions

 Yes.
 For the Launching path, first orders can start from 30 pieces across all styles, as long as the project fits the low-risk test-run model.

 You can still start.
-Creator-led and many Launching projects can begin from a sketch, reference, mood board, or unfinished idea.
+First sample and many Launching projects can begin from a sketch, reference, mood board, or unfinished idea.
 We can build the development path from there.

 We lock approved development details into the production path — wash recipe, fabric choice, trim spec, and QC reference — so reorders follow the same baseline instead of restarting from zero.